AdityaKapal362/ArcStatusBar/README.md

 // this will add a viewed bar
 arcStatusBar.addBar(true);

-// use this to clear remove bar arcStatusBar.removeBar(position);
+// use this to remove specific bar arcStatusBar.removeBar(position);

 // use this to remove all bars